About Destiniee Jaram

 She graduated from the E.W.
 Scripps School of Journalism at Ohio University with a bachelor's degree in journalism and a minor in African-American studies in Dec.
 2021.

-Previously, she also worked as a multi-media reporter for WOUB, a public news station in Athens, Ohio, and freelanced for several online publications.
-Destiniee also worked as a writer and a department editor for Southeast Ohio magazine.
+Previously, Jaram worked as a multi-media reporter for WOUB, a public news station in Athens, Ohio, and freelanced for several online publications.
+She worked as a writer and a department editor for Southeast Ohio magazine.

 Got a story idea?
 Destiniee is always happy to receive a tip.
 Send her an email at destcjaram@gmail.com